dubersfeld/MoviesWebPrivateChat/README.md

 # MoviesWebPrivateChat
-Spring based Web site with CrudRepository support, Spring Security and dynamically created WebSocket based private chat sessions, running on Tomcat 8 with Maven build
+Spring based Web site with CrudRepository support, Spring Security and dynamically created WebSocket based private chat sessions

 This is a demonstration project on Spring development.
 It involves:
-MySQL as a database with Spring CrudRepository support Eclipse Mars with Maven plugin as an IDE
+MySQL as a database server
-Tomcat 8 as a container

 moviesDBChat.sql was used to generate the MySql database used in this project.

-This project can run on Tomcat 8 from Eclipse or on Tomcat 8 standalone from a .war file.
-It requires Java 8 Runtime Environment.

-This is the 7th version of this project and currently the last one.

 For the basic JDBC version of this project see the repository: